Jupyter notebooks are computable documents often used for exploratory work,

 $ pip install ipywidgets_bokeh

-model and adding the wrapper to a document or including it in a layout.
-Given
+IPyWidget model and add the wrapper to a document or include it in a layout.

-Suppose we would like to create an application with a single Jupyter slider
+Follow these steps to build an application with a single Jupyter slider that

 from ipywidgets import FloatSlider